Kraken vs Binance: Comparing Two Giant Crypto Exchanges (2021)

 On the other hand, they left the New York market and refused to take part in that state’s 2018 inquiry into cryptocurrency exchanges.

 In September 2020, they got approved as an SPDI in Wyoming.
-That’s a new type of bank charter specially created for crypto business.
+That’s a new type of bank charter specially created for crypto businesses.
 In their announcement, the company stated: “Kraken Financial will enable Kraken clients in the U.S. to bank seamlessly between digital assets and national currencies.“

 So, as you can see, this is a company with a personality.
 They’re making moves.
 And they’re actively trying to merge the traditional banking world with the blockchain.